m-boll/BashDumpsterDiver/README.md

 # BashDumpsterDiver

 This little bash script is intended to scan a set of files for secrets (e.g. Hashes, Passwords, etc.) by means of an entropy analysis of the files' contents.
-It was inspired by the Python project XXX and provides a similar functionality.
-It was inspired by the Python project XXX and offers similar functionality but more flexibility as it is written in Bash.
+It was inspired by the Python project [DumpsterDiver](https://github.com/securing/DumpsterDiver) by securing and offers similar functionality but more flexibility as it is written in Bash.

 ## Usage